NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Evaluation

 {\bfseries GSDC 2023:} The latest GSDC datasets offer similarly high-quality measurements as GSDC 2022, but with full 3D ground truth labels.
 From these, we extract a subset collected along a consistent route, referred to as GSDC23.

 {\bfseries MobileSG:} We collected a dataset in extremely challenging urban canyon areas using various Android devices, as illustrated in \autoref{fig: mobileSG}.
 Ground truth locations were obtained only for the testing data, while the training data remained unlabeled.
 During testing data collection, the user’s movement was continuously recorded by a camera and later aligned with a 3D map in Google Earth Pro to determine the user's locations \cite{liu2018gnome}.
 This annotation method can achieve sub-meter accuracy \cite{sarlin2023orienternet}, which is sufficient given that positioning errors in urban environments can reach up to several hundred meters \cite{hsu2018analysis}.
-As shown in \autoref{fig: mobileSG}, the EDF cost map can be computed using publicly available street information corresponding to each training trajectory.
+As shown in \autoref{fig: mobileSG}, the EDF cost maps are computed using publicly available street information corresponding to training trajectories.
 The MobileSG dataset is used exclusively for evaluating the performance of EDF-based training.

 {\bfseries Summary:} The routes or scenes where all datasets were collected are visualized in \autoref{fig:dataset}, spanning a diverse set of collection routes, ranging from rural to urban environments and covering both large-scale and small-scale scenarios.